 Fine.
 I’ll admit it.
 This is a book that my husband bought for himself, having become a fan of Sharon Astyk’s online writings.
-We were traveling, and I had finished MY book (Jill Connor Browne’s The Sweet Potato Queens’ 1st Big-Ass Novel; really a fine piece of comedy and I highly recommend it), and I was hyperventilating since I’m one of those nerds who NEEDS reading material close to hand at all times, whether I’m actually reading it or not.
+We were traveling, and I had finished MY book (Jill Connor Browne’s The Sweet Potato Queens’ 1st Big-Ass Novel; really a fine piece of comedy and I highly recommend it), and I was hyperventilating since I’m one of those nerds who NEEDS reading material close to hand at

 “Here” said my husband; “I think this will be interesting.”